The New England Journal of Medicine November 21, 2019

-Ticagrelor with or without Aspirin in High-Risk Patients after Coronary Intervention (TWILIGHT)
+Ticagrelor with or without Aspirin in High-Risk Patients after PCI

 Bottom Line

-In high-risk patients undergoing percutaneous coronary intervention (PCI) who remained event-free after 3 months of dual antiplatelet therapy (DAPT), ticagrelor monotherapy significantly reduced the risk of clinically relevant bleeding compared to continued ticagrelor plus aspirin, without increasing the risk of ischemic events.
+In high-risk patients who underwent PCI and completed 3 months of dual antiplatelet therapy without incident, dropping aspirin and continuing ticagrelor monotherapy significantly reduced clinically relevant bleeding without increasing the risk of death, myocardial infarction, or stroke.

 Key Findings

-2. The risk of major ischemic events (composite of all-cause death, myocardial infarction, or stroke) was 3.9% in both the ticagrelor monotherapy group and the ticagrelor plus aspirin group (hazard ratio, 0.99; 95% CI, 0.78 to 1.25; P=0.95), meeting the criteria for noninferiority.
+3. The composite ischemic endpoint (death from any cause, nonfatal myocardial infarction, or nonfatal stroke) occurred in 3.9% of patients in both the ticagrelor monotherapy and ticagrelor plus aspirin groups (HR 0.99; 95% CI, 0.78 to 1.25; P<0.001 for noninferiority).

 Study Design